About the Organization

 The Plastic and Reconstructive Surgery Service is seeking a Clinical Research Fellow who will become part of an active research program.
 The fellow will have access to service databases, a medical editor, research project and data manager, and biostatistical support.
 The fellow will be expected to participate in weekly research meeting and to attend weekly educational conference.
 Clinical Research Fellows’ broad responsibility include developing hypotheses, writing grant and IRB proposals, data collection and analysis and manuscript writing.

 Candidates should be currently enrolled in medical school, PhD program, or currently in a plastic surgery or general surgery residency and interested in pursuing dedicated research time.
 Previous research experience is preferred.
 One or two applicants accepted per cycle.

 Length of Program

-Applications will be accepted on a rolling basis until October 31st.
-Interviews will be conducted starting November 2022.
+Applications will be accepted on a rolling basis until November 30, 2023.

 How to Apply

 Interested applicants should send below documents to the attention of Jonas Nelson, MD via email to [email protected].

 Current Fellows: 2023-2024

 - Brown, Stav - Sackler School of Medicine, Tel Aviv, Israel